 Throughout the pedestrian shopping areas downtown, you can expect to see stands selling freshly roasted chestnuts, almonds, and other nuts.
 Elsewhere you’ll find stands and some restaurants selling Glühwein, or mulled wine, to keep you warm and get you a little toasty.

 For many (myself included) Munich’s outdoor dining is a favorite part of experiencing the city.
 There are some biergartens that close for the entirety of winter.
 There are others, however, that if there is good weather you can be sure will be open to tap a keg or two.

 Although the temperatures were below freezing, I found the Biergarten at Chinesischer Turm to be open and serving food and drink during my visit.
 The Biergarten was absolutely empty and the staff didn’t even require a Pfand, or deposit for the glass beer mug to make sure you return it when you’re done.

 Similarly, cafes with outdoor seating are ready to go at a moment’s notice.
 Many set warm blankets out for diners to use.
 Some cafes even have heat lamps that are extremely effective in keeping you warm.

-Wondering what Munich is like during the spring?
-I’ve put together a guide of what to expect visiting Munich in spring or what to expect visiting Bavaria & Munich in the autumn!
+Wondering what Munich is like during the spring or autumn?
+I’ve put together guides for what to expect visiting Munich in spring or what to expect visiting Bavaria & Munich in the autumn!

 Read More: 6 Great Munich Bakeries & Pastry Shops